 \subsubsection{Results on CDLM--Dream}

 Table~\ref{tab:main-results-dream} summarizes throughput, latency, step counts, generation length, and accuracy for Dream-7B-Instruct and its acceleration baselines.

-\paragraph{Steps and scores.} Our objective is to reduce the number of sampling steps so that the model reaches a coherent answer faster.
-As shown in Table~\ref{tab:main-results-dream}, CDLM--Dream achieves the largest step reductions across benchmarks, cutting steps by roughly $4.1\times$--$7.7\times$ without significant accuracy degradation.
-The naive Dream baseline is typically run with 256 refinement steps to generate 256 tokens; simply reducing this step count markedly degrades quality (see the ablation in Section~\ref{subsubsec:steps}).
+\paragraph{Steps and scores.} Our objective is to reduce the number of sampling steps so that the model reaches a coherent answer more quickly.
+As shown in Table~\ref{tab:main-results-dream}, CDLM--Dream achieves the largest step reductions across benchmarks, cutting refinement steps by roughly $4.1\times$--$7.7\times$ with minor accuracy changes on most benchmarks.
+Naive Dream is run with 256 refinement steps at its most performant setting; simply reducing the step count markedly degrades generation quality (see Section~\ref{subsubsec:steps}).
 Despite aggressive step reduction, CDLM--Dream matches or improves accuracy: it rises from 51.8$\to$53.0 on MBPP-Instruct and from 48.2$\to$50.0 on HumanEval-Instruct, with only a negligible drop on GSM8K-CoT (79.1$\to$78.8).
-Note that dLLM-Cache keeps the step budget fixed at 256 and accelerates via KV caching rather than step reduction.
+In contrast, dLLM-Cache keeps the step budget fixed at 256 and accelerates via KV caching rather than step reduction.

-We attribute the drop on MATH to two factors.
-First, the small training mixture ($\sim$7.5k prompts) limits exposure to the advanced problem-solving skills required by MATH.
-Since the mixture is drawn from filtered subsets of Bespoke-Stratos-17k that largely consist of problems Qwen2.5 can already solve, the effective difficulty range is likely narrower than that of MATH.
-Second, CDLM is a fine-tuning-based method trained with teacher trajectories capped at 256 generation tokens.
-While sufficient for other benchmarks, this shorter thinking budget may be inadequate for complex multi-step reasoning.
-A natural next step would be to train with a 512-token budget, as D2F~\cite{wang2025d2f} does.
+We attribute the accuracy drop on MATH to two factors.
+First, the small training mixture ($\sim$7.5k prompts) provides limited exposure to the advanced reasoning patterns required by MATH.
+The data are drawn from filtered subsets that largely contain problems already solvable by Qwen2.5, resulting in a narrower effective difficulty range.
+Second, teacher trajectories are capped at 256 generation tokens during training.
+This shorter reasoning budget may be inadequate for complex multi-step problems.
+A natural next step is to train with a longer budget (e.g., 512 tokens), as in D2F~\cite{wang2025d2f}.